 Lamarck’s famous example is the giraffe’s neck, although he only uses this example once (1).
 For Lamarck the giraffe’s neck grows longer not through conscious volition but as an effect of repeated efforts that become directional over time.
 He describes: “efforts in a particular direction, when they are sustained or habitually made by certain parts of a living body, for the satisfaction of needs established by nature or environment, cause an enlargement of the parts and the acquisition of a size and shape that they would not have obtained if these efforts had not become the normal activities of the animal exerting them” (123, emphasis mine).
 When an effort becomes normal, a form has been acquired.
 When such form has been acquired, less effort is needed; the giraffe does not have to reach so high to reach the foliage.
 Use inheritance translates as: the lessening of the effort required to survive within an environment.

 At certain points Lamarck does seem to imply that a use for something would bring it into existence.
-This was one of the reasons Charles Darwin was rather disparaging about Lamarck’s work because of the implication he heard (rightly or wrongly) that nature has a design.
+This was one of the reasons Charles Darwin was rather disparaging about Lamarck’s work: the implication he heard that modifications can be brought about by conscious effort or will (2).
 We can find evidence of his disparagement in another used book, Darwin’s personal copy of Lamarck’s Historie Naturale.
 I would have liked to reproduce Darwin’s marginalia, but he wrote them in pencil; the inscription would have been too faint to reproduce even if I had permission to reproduce it.
 But the comments are available by virtue of digital reproduction.
 Darwin wrote on the margins: “because use improves an organ – wishing for it, or its use, produces it!!!
 Oh.”
-(2).
+(3).

 Let an architect be compelled to build an edifice with uncut stones, fallen from a precipice.
 The shape of each fragment may be called accidental; yet the shape of each has been determined by the force of gravity, the nature of the rock, and the slope of the precipice,—events and circumstances, all of which depend on natural laws; but there is no relation between these laws and the purpose for which each fragment is used by the builder.
 The shape of the fragments of stone at the base of our precipice may be called accidental, but this is not strictly correct; for the shape of each depends on a long sequence of events, all obeying natural laws; on the nature of the rock, on the lines of deposition or cleavage, on the form of the mountain which depends on its upheaval and subsequent denudation, and lastly on the storm or earthquake which threw down the fragments.
 But in regard to the use to which the fragments may be put, their shape may be strictly said to be accidental (1868, 248-249, emphasis added).